 Post-recession, state finances face new uncertainties

 The slow pace of tax revenue growth has left many with little or no wiggle room in their budgets.
-Twenty-two states still collect less tax revenue than at their recession-era peaks, after adjusting for inflation, and most have a thinner financial cushion than they did before the last downturn.
-In addition, 15 states’ employment rates still clearly trail 2007 levels.
+Twenty-one states still collect less tax revenue than at their recession-era peaks, after adjusting for inflation, and most have a thinner financial cushion than they did before the last downturn.
+In addition, 10 states’ employment rates still clearly trail 2007 levels.
 Despite these challenges, personal income in all states has bounced back above pre-recession figures, though growth has fallen short of historic norms.

 Additional challenges await states